anoma/nspec/docs/arch/system/state/resource_machine/data_structures/action/resource_logic_proof.juvix.md

 #### Witness

 1. `self` resource object
+2. If `isConsumed = True`: nullifier key of `self`
-2. Resource objects of consumed resources: `List (Resource, NullifierKey)`
+3. Resource objects of consumed resources: `List (Resource, NullifierKey)`
-3. Resource objects of created resources: `List Resource`
+4. Resource objects of created resources: `List Resource`
-4. Application-specific inputs
+5. Application-specific inputs

 !!! note
-    Instance and witness elements are expected to go in the same order: the first element of the instance corresponds to the first (4 for consumed and 2 for created) elements of the witness and so on.
+    Instance and witness elements are expected to go in the same order: the first element of the instance corresponds to the first elements of the witness and so on.

 #### Constraints